 Is it possible for a credit union that is currently a Regular member to change the membership to be part of a corporate credit union’s Agent group?

 Yes.
 The natural person credit union can initiate this conversion by contacting their corporate credit union or the CLF directly to request this change.
-The natural person credit union should consider that the existing Agent groups are temporary and are expected to end once the CARES Act provisions expire (on December 31, 2020).Close and return to top
+The natural person credit union should consider that the existing Agent groups are temporary and are expected to end once the CARES Act provisions (extended on December 27, 2020) expire on December 31, 2021.Close and return to top

 If a natural person credit union qualifies for coverage by a CLF Agent and belongs to more than one corporate credit union, how does the CLF determine which Agent will purchase capital stock on its behalf?